 Sydney mostly works on securing your email delivery through STARTTLS Everywhere, but sometimes she does Certbot-y things and writes angsty blog posts.
 She also likes doing and writing puzzles, distributing databases for no good reason, and hand-pulling noodles.
 She has a deep love for security and noodles.

-Jennifer Lynch is a senior staff attorney with the Electronic Frontier Foundation where she works to protect your privacy and civil liberties.
-She challenges the abuse of government surveillance technologies through the courts and works to promote privacy-protective laws in state and federal legislatures.
-She founded EFF's Street Level Surveillance Project, which informs advocates, defense attorneys, and decisionmakers about new police tools.
-She has written influential white papers on biometric data collection in immigrant communities and law enforcement use of face recognition.
-She speaks frequently at legal and technical conferences as well as to the general public on technologies like location tracking, biometrics, and algorithmic decisionmaking, and has testified on facial recognition before committees in the Senate and House of Representatives.
+As Surveillance Litigation Director, Jennifer Lynch leads EFF's legal work challenging government abuse of search and seizure technologies through the courts.
+Jennifer founded EFF's Street Level Surveillance Project, which informs advocates, defense attorneys, and decisionmakers about new police tools, and in 2017, the First Amendment Coalition awarded her its Free Speech and Open Government Award for her work opening up public access to police surveillance records.
+Jennifer has written influential white papers on biometric data collection in immigrant communities and law enforcement use of face recognition.
+She speaks frequently at legal and technical conferences as well as to the general public on technologies like location tracking, biometrics, algorithmic decisionmaking, and AI, and has testified on facial recognition before committees in the Senate and House of Representatives.
 She is regularly consulted as an expert on these subjects and others by major and technical news media.

 Prior to joining EFF, India spent over 10 years in Washington, DC as a legislative staffer to three members of Congress from California.
 Her work there primarily focused on the appropriations process, specifically analyzing and funding programs in the Departments of Veterans Affairs, Homeland Security, and Justice.
 Her biggest legislative accomplishment was authorizing, funding and then naming a new outpatient VA/DoD clinic that will serve over 80,000 people.